Jean-Jacques Rousseau: Effect on the American Revolution

 One of Rousseau's most important American followers was Noah Webster (1758–1843).
 In 1785, two years before America's constitutional convention, Webster relied heavily on Rousseau's Social Contract while writing Sketches of American Policy, one of the earliest, widely published arguments for a strong central government in America.
 George Washington, James Madison, and likely other founders read it before the convention.
 Webster also wrote two "fan-fiction" sequels to Rousseau's Emile, or On Education (1762) and included them in his 1785 Reader for schoolchildren.
 Webster's 1787 Reader, and later Readers, also contain an idealized word-portrait of Sophie, the girl in Rousseau's Emile, and Webster used Rousseau's theories in Emile to argue for the civic necessity of broad-based female education.

 According to some scholars, Rousseau exercised minimal influence on the Founding Fathers of the United States, despite similarities between their ideas.
 They shared beliefs regarding the self-evidence that "all men are created equal," and the conviction that citizens of a republic be educated at public expense.
 A parallel can be drawn between the United States Constitution's concept of the "general welfare" and Rousseau's concept of the "general will".
 Further commonalities exist between Jeffersonian democracy and Rousseau's praise of Switzerland and Corsica's economies of isolated and independent homesteads, and his endorsement of a well-regulated civic militia, such as a navy for Corsica, and the militia of the Swiss cantons.

 However, Will and Ariel Durant have opined that Rousseau had a definite political influence on America.
 According to them:

 The first sign of [Rousseau's] political influence was in the wave of public sympathy that supported active French aid to the American Revolution.
 Jefferson derived the Declaration of Independence from Rousseau as well as from Locke and Montesquieu.
 As ambassador to France (1785–89) he absorbed much from both Voltaire and Rousseau...The success of the American Revolution raised the prestige of Rousseau's philosophy.

 Rousseau's writings perhaps had an indirect influence on American literature through the writings of Wordsworth and Kant, whose works were important to the New England transcendentalist Ralph Waldo Emerson, as well as on Unitarians such as theologian William Ellery Channing.
-The Last of the Mohicans and other American novels reflect republican and egalitarian ideals present alike in Thomas Paine and in English Romantic primitivism.
+American author James Fenimore Cooper's The Last of the Mohicans, and American novels by other authors reflect republican and egalitarian ideals present alike in Thomas Paine and in English Romantic primitivism.
 (Note: Cooper was a follower of Tom Paine, who in turn was an admirer of Rousseau.
 For the classical origins of American ideals of liberty, see also "Sibi Imperiosus: Cooper's Horatian Ideal of Self-Governance in The Deerslayer" (2005).)